schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.9.8.2 =
+In this release, most of the reported bugs has been fixed.
+Please, update the plugin on your website now to get fixes and enhancements.

+= 1.6.9.8.1 =
+In this release, we reverted back to 1.6.9.8, update the plugin on your website now to get fixes.

 = 1.6.9.8 =
 In this release, most of the reported bugs has been fixed, including a fix for Easy Digital Downloads plugin.
 Also, new features has been introduced, example WPHeader and WPFooter markups, and support for ItemList markup on post types archive pages.
 Please, update the plugin on your website now to get fixes and enhancements.